bbc/logtracer/logtracer/helpers/grpc/README.md

         return grpc_demo_pb2.EmptyMessage()

 ```
-If handling exceptions with decorators, then the exception decorators should be _above_ the `trace_all_calls` decorator or the `trace_call` decorators.
+If handling exceptions with decorators, then the exception-handling decorators should be _above_ the `trace_all_calls` decorator or the `trace_call` decorators.

 ### Managing Subspans
 When making a call to a downstream service, a values for the subspan must be created.
 Previous versions of this package